Estimating accretion times of halo substructures in the Milky Way: data

 \section{data}

 In order to estimate the accretion time of a substructure, we need to obtain its member stars.
 We directly use the six substructures discovered by \citet{li19Substructures} and \citet{li20Two} as our sample.
-These substructures were identified as overdensities in energy and angular momentum space using Gaia \citep{collaboration16Gaia}, LAMOST \citep[Large Sky Area Multi-object Fiber Spectroscopic Telescope, ][]{zhao12LAMOST,cui12Large} and RAVE \citep[Radial Velocity Experiment, ][]{kunder17Radial} data.
+These substructures were identified as overdensities in the space of integrals of motion, defined as the energy and two components of the angular momentum, using Gaia \citep{collaboration16Gaia}, LAMOST \citep[Large Sky Area Multi-object Fiber Spectroscopic Telescope, ][]{zhao12LAMOST,cui12Large} and RAVE \citep[Radial Velocity Experiment, ][]{kunder17Radial} data.
 In addition to the member stars of the substructures, other halo stars from the above paper were also collected as a background sample for comparison.